Are you an adviser? Go to Unbiased Pro

 Normally, leaseholders pay fees to the freeholder.
 But government legislation coming into force on the 30th June 2022 means that ground rent charges will be banned on most new residential leases, which will put an end to annual ground rent increases.

-In preparation for the new changes, many freeholders have already moved their ground rents to zero, making day-to-day costs more affordable for individuals looking to buy.
+Many freeholders moved their ground rents to zero, which made day-to-day costs more affordable for individuals looking to buy.

-The legislation will be reinforced in 2023, when ground rents of retirement properties are also moved to zero.
+The legislation was reinforced in April 2023 when ground rents of retirement properties were also moved to zero.

-A lease will also tend to include certain restrictions; for example, you may not be allowed pets, and you may need to ask permission to make changes to the property.
+A new lease now tends to include certain restrictions; for example, you may not be allowed pets, and you may need to ask permission to make changes to the property.

-The freeholder should consult with you on certain maintenance costs and some charges you can challenge if you disagree with them.
+The freeholder should consult you on certain maintenance costs and charges, which you can challenge if you disagree with them.

 What does freehold mean?

-If you buy a property freehold, it means you completely own the property and the land it sits on (though of course your mortgage company could still repossess it if you don’t keep up repayments).
+If you buy a property freehold, it means you completely own the property and the land it sits on, although your mortgage lender could repossess it if you don’t keep up repayments.

-This kind of total ownership is known as ‘title absolute’ and sometimes by the curious term ‘fee simple’.
+This kind of total ownership is known as ‘title absolute’ and sometimes by the term ‘fee simple.’

-You are responsible for all costs relating to the property, e.g. repairs and buildings insurance.
+You are responsible for all costs relating to the property, including repairs and buildings insurance.
+Usually, there are no maintenance charges unless you share any services, such as communal gardens, with neighbours.

-Most houses are freehold (but do check this).
+Most houses are freehold, but you should always check this.
 With some flats, you may be able to share the freehold with your neighbours as part of a management company.

 What are the pros and cons of leasehold properties?